 As women we’re asked to be independent but selfless, sexy but well-behaved, family-focused but career-driven, strong but nurturing.
 A real life cellulite-fighting Betty Crocker who is clothed with strength, dignity and Christian Louboutin pumps.

 The best kind of people are always the friends that feel more like family.
-Jobs change, relationships end and sometimes the place we call home isn’t always the same, but honestly, none of that really matters when the people do.
+Jobs change, relationships end and sometimes the place we call home isn’t always the same, but none of that really matters when the people do.